 Meaning and History

 SF Studios is involved in the creation and promotion of films.
 She directed the Oscar-winning film A Man Called Ove (2015) and has worked with many Scandinavian directors, whose work has received universal acclaim.
 She also owns most of the screen adaptations of the works of the children’s writer Astrid Anna Emilia Lindgren.
-The studio currently works with foreign companies, including Sony Pictures, Metro-Goldwyn-Mayer, and Warner Bros.
-They have co-produced films.
+The studio currently works with foreign companies, including Sony Pictures, Metro-Goldwyn-Mayer, and Warner Bros., and has co-produced films with them.

 The history of logo creation is also very old.
-It is believed to have been developed by the head of marketing, Nils Hårde.
+It is believed to have been developed by Nils Hårde, the head of marketing.
 Before joining SF Studios, he graduated from the Academy of Fine Arts, was a periodical artist, and drew posters that have become internationally recognized classics.
 Nils Hårde’s signature appears next to the 1924 film Gösta Berlings Saga poster.
-According to another, less believable legend, an unknown woman is the logo’s author.
+According to another, less believable legend, an unknown woman is the author of the logo.

-The design of a graphic symbol has changed very often – so much so that not all of its versions have survived to our times, and not all are taken into account.
-For example, now many have forgotten that in the 1960s, the monogram “SF” was moved from the familiar circle to a square base.
+The design of a graphic symbol has changed very often, to the point that not all of its versions have survived to the present day, and not all are taken into account.
+For example, many now forget that in the 1960s, the monogram “SF” was moved from the familiar circle to a square base.
 But then the developers decided to return to the original round shape.
-Ultimately, it was she who became the main one.
+Ultimately, she became the main one.

 1921 – 1964

 In 1919, AB Svensk Filmindustri was founded.
 To stand out in the emerging film industry, it needed a recognizable logo.
-The author of the idea is Nils Hårde, the creator of the popular posters of the time.
-He used the first letters from the name of the film studio and combined them on a black background.
+The idea’s author is Nils Hårde, the creator of the popular posters of the time.
+He used the first letters of the film studio’s name and combined them into a single image on a black background.
 The initial design was very simple.
 He appeared in a promotional poster for the 1921 film Johan.

 Archival evidence suggests that the elegant circle monogram was not developed until the late 1930s.
 It remained in black and white, just like the original.
 The “F” occupied the lower right corner of the circle, and the diagonally inverted “S” was adjacent to it from above.
 Both letters had long, rounded serifs.